Diviya G K: Early life and education

 Diviya was born in Singapore.
 At birth, she was named Diviya Ganaisen Krishnan, after her father.
 However, her parents divorced when she was young, and she was raised by her mother, Vannitha.
-Soon after the divorce, Vannitha entered into a deed poll changing her daughter's name to Diviya G K.
+Soon after the divorce, Vannitha entered into a deed poll, changing her daughter's name to Diviya G K.

 Vannitha's elder brother, Stacey Muruthi, is a former captain of the Singapore men's national team.
 His sons Peter and James Muruthi have also played for that team, as have Anish, Prasheen, and Navin, the three sons of Vannitha's other brother, Sreerangam Paramanantham.

 Diviya first played cricket when she was about eight years old.
 Initially, she would play only with her five male cousins, and her uncle Stacey.
 They would play at the void deck of her grandparents' house in Ang Mo Kio, using biscuit tins as makeshift stumps, and a tennis ball.
 Playing against boys was challenging, and Diviya's cousins would tease her by saying that she could not play cricket because she was a girl.

-To improve her cricketing skills, Diviya would watch cricket matches on television, and practise batting and bowling on her own.
+To improve her cricketing skills, Diviya watched cricket matches on television, and practiced batting and bowling on her own.
 Her favourite cricketers were Kevin Pietersen, Steve Waugh and Muttiah Muralitharan.
 She could not play cricket at her school, St. Margaret's Secondary, as it was not available, but took up tennis as a co-curricular activity, and played hockey for the Singapore Cricket Club.
-Her mother supported her throughout.

 When she was 18 years old, Diviya was given her first cricket coaching.

 After Diviya left school, she studied Clinical Science at Charles Sturt University in New South Wales, Australia, a course that has greatly helped her in her cricket career.
 While living in Australia as a student, she played cricket for the men's team of a club, and hockey and soccer for her university.
 During her vacations in Singapore, she coached cricket, hockey, and soccer for Asia Pacific Sports Management.
 She also planned to obtain a post-graduate degree in medicine and become a doctor.
 However, she was unable, due to financial constraints, to pursue post-graduate studies.